Warren717/Elk-Stack/README.md

 - Playbook file: "filebeat-playbook.yml"

-- Copy ".yml" file inside of the home directory in a custom folder
+- Copy the ".yml" file inside of the home directory into a custom folder

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?